 The definite article is entirely banned with proper names, which are nouns with special lexical properties, being rigid designators in the sense of Kripke (1972).
 Unlike common nouns, proper names are inherently referential, they refer directly to single individuals, not in virtue of an associated descriptive content.
-As for their structural location, determinerless proper names end up in D-position, as a consequence of an (overt or covert) N-to-D raising (Longobardi 1994, 2001).
-What belongs to the class of proper names in a given language is not obvious, there being no independent lexico-semantic definition for proper names.
-Giuseppe Longobardi (2001: 589) appeals to a syntactic formulation for a generalization in the Romance languages: if N overtly moves to a phonetically empty D then it will be object-referring.
-Based on English and Germanic data in general, he also assumes that this movement may take place covertly depending on the parameter of Dstrength: a lexically empty D is strong in Romance, but not in Germanic.
-Hungarian seems to be on a par with the Germanic-type languages where proper nouns do not raise overtly: Old Hungarian modifiers always precede the head noun and, unlike Italian, this surface word order does not vary with determinerless proper names either.9
+As for their structural location, determinerless proper names presumably surface in the D-position, as a consequence of an N-to-D raising (Longobardi 1994, 2001).
+What belongs to the class of proper names in a given language is not obvious, there being no independent lexico-semantic definition for proper names (cf. Longobardi 1994: 631).
+Giuseppe Longobardi (2001: 589) appeals to a syntactic formulation for a generalization: if N overtly moves to a phonetically empty D then it will be object-referring.
+Based on English and Germanic data in general, he assumes that this movement may also take place covertly depending on the parameter of D-strength: a lexically empty D is strong in Romance, but not in Germanic.
+Hungarian seems to be on a par with the Germanic-type languages.